PRYSM-Lab/EU_Energy_AI/README.md

 This repository contains the optimisation model and supporting material used in the research:

-**"Powering the Future of AI: Navigating the Trade-offs for Europe’s Energy Transition and Net-Zero Goals"**
+**"Powering the Future of AI Data Centres: Navigating the Trade-offs for Europe’s Energy Transition and Net-Zero Goals"**

 The model analyses how rapid growth in **AI-driven data centre (DC) demand** affects the long-term evolution of the **European electricity system**, including generation expansion, transmission investment, and decarbonisation pathways.